Report Elder Abuse and Exploitation

-Our staff currently includes nearly 125 full-time employees.
+Our staff currently includes 140 full-time and part-time employees.
 Our staff directly serves over 2,500 case-managed clients and assists over 40,000 older adults through contracts and grant programs.
-Our budget includes over $46 million in local, State and federal funds, including Medicaid homecare waiver monies, Older Americans Act and State Community Services Block Grant.
-AAA9’s annual salary budget exceeds $4.2 million.
+Our budget includes over $53 million in local, State and federal funds, including Medicaid home care waiver monies, Older Americans Act and State Community Services Block Grant.
+AAA-9’s annual salary budget exceeds $8 million.

-The Quality & Planning Division negotiates and monitors our 150+ performance-based contracts and grants.
+The Provider Management Unit negotiates and monitors our 150+ performance-based contracts and grants.
 Their Quality Assurance/Quality Improvement activities ensure the highest possible level of performance and service for our clients, as well as safeguarding the use of taxpayer dollars.
 Our grant-based programs serve about 40,000 older adults.

 Our Screening & Assessment unit handles over 10,000 incoming requests for assistance each year.
 Over 2,300 in-depth assessments are conducted in the homes of older adults, with care plans and advice to help them stay safe and healthy in their own homes.
 The Pre-Admission Review (PAR or ‘desk review’) staff checks the appropriateness of nursing home placement for nearly 6,000 people of all ages annually.

-Our Case Management unit has over 45 case managers and four supervisors.
+Our Case Management unit has over 50 employees and four supervisors.
 All of our Case Managers are either Registered Nurses or Licensed Social Workers.
 A majority of them work in our statewide PASSPORT program, a Medicaid waiver program that works like a “nursing home without walls”.
 Each case manager maintains contact and guides service delivery for 65-75 people at a time.
-We serve over 3,000 older adults each year, with a current caseload of about 2,500 at any given time.
+We serve over 3,000 older adults each year, with a current caseload of about 2,300 at any given time.